FidoMeta Achieves Self Reported Market Cap of $191.13 Million (FMC)

-FidoMeta (FMC) traded flat against the US dollar during the twenty-four hour period ending at 11:00 AM Eastern on October 4th.
-One FidoMeta token can now be purchased for $0.0127 or 0.00000074 BTC on major cryptocurrency exchanges.
-Over the last seven days, FidoMeta has traded up 0% against the US dollar.
-FidoMeta has a total market capitalization of $191.13 million and approximately $0.73 worth of FidoMeta was traded on exchanges in the last day.
+FidoMeta (FMC) traded flat against the dollar during the 24-hour period ending at 9:00 AM ET on October 7th.
+During the last week, FidoMeta has traded 0% higher against the dollar.
+One FidoMeta token can currently be bought for $0.0127 or 0.00000074 BTC on major exchanges.
+FidoMeta has a total market capitalization of $191.13 million and $0.73 worth of FidoMeta was traded on exchanges in the last 24 hours.

 - Aidi Finance (BSC) (AIDI) traded down 2.2% against the dollar and now trades at $0.0000 or 0.00000000 BTC.